Glossary

 The ongoing process that records the handling of evidence, from collection to safeguarding and analysis.
 It logs who handled the data/evidence, when it was collected or changed hands, and why, ensuring the integrity and trackability of the evidence.
 It is essential to maintain the integrity of the data.

 One-on-one or small group communications sent to 25 or fewer retail investors in any 30-day period.
 Example: a personal email to a prospect.
 Requires internal review, not pre-filing.
-For more a more indepth look at correspondence nad retail communication, check out FINRA rule 2210 for startups.
+For more a more indepth look at correspondence and retail communication, check out FINRA rule 2210 for startups.

 A method to link digital records together.
 To ensure that sequences of events, messages, or entries have not been changed, hash chains are used.
 Each hash of the chain depends on all the previous hashes.
 This makes it easy to verify the integrity, and near impossible to forge.